The style of the Dutch band Stream of Passion for sure creates a déjà-vu of sounds past.

-Their newest 2014 production A War of Our Own comes across like a typical Symphonic Metal band with a strong Progressive influence, sounding a bit like everything and anything in the genre.
-When starting to listen, you first hear some Evanescence in their tune.
-Later other names come to mind.
-Like Diabulus in Musica, Within Temptation, Illuminata – you name it.
-A mixed bag.
+Their newest 2014 production A War of Our Own comes across as a typical Symphonic Metal band with a strong Progressive Metal influence.
+A sound almost ubiquitous to anything in the genre.

 This is also the time when the bricks start building that wall around the tracks.
-On some tracks like Burning Star the rampant compression almost gets the better of the track.
+On some tracks like Burning Star, the rampant compression almost gets the better of the track.

-Yet in the end it gets kind of addictive to listen to their music.
+Yet in the end, it gets kind of addictive to listen to this album.
 So, I will stay tuned for more.
 Yet data snippets seem to indicate that this may have been their last record.
-But we will see, you never know.
-Right?